-It should come as no surprise that people living in the original 13 colonies lived harder lives than contemporary Americans, without the benefit of the modern conveniences.
+It should come as no surprise that people living in the original 13 colonies lived harder lives than contemporary Americans, without the benefit of modern conveniences.
 But colonists still found ways to get their work done, make themselves a little more comfortable—and even have some fun.
 From farming implements to kitchenware to toys, these 13 objects were commonplace in homes during the colonial period.

 In the days before fire departments, the entire community was tasked with putting out fires.
 Few houses were without a fire bucket, made of heavy leather and kept by the front door.
 People lined up and passed the water-filled buckets from hand to hand to put out the blaze; empty buckets were sent back along the line to be filled again.